Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Medical Sciences

-Laurent Bozec is a Senior Lecturer in Biophysics and Nanometrology at the Eastman Dental Institute, University College London.
+Laurent Bozec is the Head of Research and Director of the Eastman Centre for Postgraduate Research at the Eastman Dental Institute, University College London.
+He is also a Senior Lecturer in Biophysics and Nanometrology.
 The first part of his research portfolio involves the characterisation at the nanoscale of connective and mineralised tissues in view to improve both fundamental knowledge and diagnostic markers of diseases such as Scleroderma, Ehlers Danlos and Osteogenesis Imperfecta as well as ageing in collagen.
 Over the last 10 years, Dr Bozec has also been involved in the translation of SPM measurements to the field of conservation science.
 Since 2012, the technical portfolio of Dr Bozec has expanded as he has now taken the challenge to expand and democratise the use of Optical Coherence Tomography in the field of dentistry.
 Working with clinical colleagues at the UCL Eastman Dental Institute, he is interested in using this non-ionising technique for the diagnostics of rare dental conditions (Amelogenesis Imperfecta for example) as well as those hard to diagnose (enamel cracks and early carious demineralisation).
 Finally, being true to his physics background, Dr Bozec has been using large scale facilities such as Diamond UK and European Synchrotron Facility in Grenoble (France) to calibrate and provide further understanding in the nature of the scattering images provided by OCT.

 Current Research topics in Bozec's group:

-Damage assessment of historical and modern parchment samples - Development of novel conservations strategies. (with Dr Odlyha - Birkbeck College)
+- Damage assessment of historical and modern parchment and cellulose based artefacts - Development of novel conservations strategies.

-Failures and bleaching of dental enamel: diagnostics and modelling. (with Professor Van der Heijden and Dr McDonalds - UCL)
+- Failures and bleaching of dental enamel: diagnostics and modelling.

 |29-JUL-2015||Head of Research||Eastman Dental Institute||University College London, United Kingdom|